walisc/WPooW/docs/GettingStarted.md

 └── uploads
 ```

-Once moved, you can `include` the wpAPI.php file in your main class. ([plugin_name].php for plugins and functions.php of themes).
-Once all references have been set  you can create a instance of wpAPI, which you can the use to create *Page Types*.
+Once moved, you can `include` the wpAPI.php file in your main class. ([plugin_name].php for plugins and functions.php for themes).
+Once included you can create a wpAPI instance, which you can then use to interact with the library.

 ```php
 include 'wpAPI/wpAPI.php';